PengyuW007/COMP2140_A2Q2_Train_Cpp/README.md

 • The Train class constructor will create a train consisting of one car (an engine, where the type of cargo is set to “engine” and the value is set to $0)

+##Run
+Compile:

+    make
+Run:

+    ./main 1.txt
+main: Name of the program

+1.txt: You can replace it with any other txt files, file.txt is replaceable.